 7. Wide-Legged Forward Bend – Prasarita Padottanasana I

 ‘Prasarita Padottanasana’ is a simple yet highly effective pose for multiple purposes.
 This pose tests your core strength and helps to stretch your legs to the fullest.
-As the name goes “Wide-Legged Forward Bend”, this poses challenges your torso and the muscles of legs.
+As the name goes, “Wide-Legged Forward Bend” poses challenges to your torso and the muscles of your legs.

 - Strengthens and stretches the inner and back legs and the spine

 - It calms the brain and creates a soothing effect

 - Relieves mild backache

 Mostly known as the handstand, this pose is one of the most advanced stages of yoga that requires balance, strength, and, most importantly, focus.
 Definitely, it’s not an easy posture to execute but doing one would strengthen and whole body.